zzzprojects/learn-orm/tutorials/vb-net/for-next-loop.md

 You can put any number of `Exit For` statements in a `For Next` loop.
 When used within nested `For Next` loops, `Exit For` exits the innermost loop and transfers control to the next higher level of nesting.

-`Exit For` is often used after you evaluate some condition such as, an `If...Then...Else` structure.
+`Exit For` is often used after you evaluate some condition such as an `If...Then...Else` structure.